On the definition of neutrosophic logic: Abstract

 \section{Abstract}

-Smarandache introduced a new logic called ``neutrosophic logic''.
-Its definition contains many misuses of nonstandard analysis, and its description is entirely hand-waving.
-In this note, we describe a rigorous definition of neutrosophic logic and correct all the errors in the original definition.
-We point out some problems concerning neutrosophic logic.
-Furthermore, we formulate neutrosophic logic with no use of nonstandard analysis.
+Smarandache (2003) introduced a new set-valued fuzzy logic called (nonstandard) neutrosophic logic by using Robinson's nonstandard analysis.
+However, its definition involved many errors including the illegal use of nonstandard analysis.
+In this paper, we provide a rigorous definition of neutrosophic logic.
+All the errors in the original definition are addressed.
+We then point out some paradoxes of neutrosophic logic.
+Finally we formulate neutrosophic logic with no use of nonstandard analysis.